 I enjoy anything related to psychology and people.
 Since starting Pint of Science I have developed an interest in space, I'm in awe of what humans are capable of doing.
 I would pair this with a cup of tea, but I won't say no to a Pimms on a hot day or some fizz or anything with lemon and lime in it!

 Bonus question: what do you do in your free time?

 I'm a board game geek ;-) and I'm a dab hand at Scrabble.
 I love doing pub quizzes and escape rooms.
-I also like going to the cinema or binge watching TV.
+I enjoy escaping to the cinema and spending time in nature, forest bathing!

 Pint of Science UK can be found at pintofscience.co.uk